-Wearing serious goggles, all-terrain boots and a khaki padded vest, Frida the search and rescue dog has become a social media hero.
+Wearing serious goggles, all-terrain boots and a khaki padded vest, Frida the search and rescue dog is a social media hero.
 But it's her amazing life-saving work and not her style that has earned her accolades.
-In her work with the Mexican Navy’s (SEMAR) Canine Unit, the Labrador has rescued 52 people, including at least a dozen from one of Mexico's recent earthquakes.
+In her work with the Mexican Navy’s (SEMAR) Canine Unit, the Labrador is credited with finding at least 41 bodies and a dozen people alive.

 As one fan said on Twitter, not all heroes wear capes.

-The hard-working dog, who is believed to be about 6 years old, has had paws on the ground in various natural disasters in national and international situations, according to a post from SEMAR.
+The hard-working dog has had paws on the ground in various natural disasters in national and international situations, including two rescue missions after earthquakes in Haiti and Ecuador.

 Frida has become a hero amid tragedy.
 (Photo: Gobierno de la Ciudad de México/Wikimedia Commons)

-Frida has become a hero amid the tragedy of the deadly earthquake in central Mexico in mid-September, where more than 237 people died and 1,900 were injured.
-She's on the ground, searching for survivors, just like she was weeks earlier when an 8.1-magnitude earthquake devastated Oaxaca and Frida managed to rescue a dozen people, according to Metro.
+Frida has become a hero amid the tragedy of the deadly earthquake in central Mexico in September 2017, where more than 237 people died and 1,900 were injured.
+She was on the ground, searching for survivors, just like she was weeks earlier when an 8.1-magnitude earthquake devastated Oaxaca and Frida managed to rescue a dozen people, according to Metro.